PermRock Royalty Trust (NYSE:PRT) Major Shareholder Boaz Energy Ii, Llc Sells 5,000 Shares

 - On Monday, April 18th, Boaz Energy Ii, Llc sold 34,532 shares of PermRock Royalty Trust stock.
 The stock was sold at an average price of $9.12, for a total value of $314,931.84.

 The business also recently declared a monthly dividend, which will be paid on Friday, July 15th.
-Investors of record on Thursday, June 30th will be issued a $0.10 dividend.
-The ex-dividend date is Wednesday, June 29th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 14.94%.
+Shareholders of record on Thursday, June 30th will be paid a dividend of $0.10 per share.
+The ex-dividend date of this dividend is Wednesday, June 29th.
+This represents a $1.20 dividend on an annualized basis and a yield of 14.12%.

-A hedge fund recently bought a new stake in PermRock Royalty Trust stock.
-Sinecera Capital LLC bought a new stake in shares of PermRock Royalty Trust (NYSE:PRT – Get Rating) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+An institutional investor recently bought a new position in PermRock Royalty Trust stock.
+Sinecera Capital LLC bought a new stake in shares of PermRock Royalty Trust (NYSE:PRT – Get Rating) during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund bought 37,280 shares of the company’s stock, valued at approximately $264,000.
-PermRock Royalty Trust accounts for about 0.3% of Sinecera Capital LLC’s portfolio, making the stock its 25th biggest holding.
-Sinecera Capital LLC owned about 0.31% of PermRock Royalty Trust as of its most recent filing with the Securities and Exchange Commission.
-Hedge funds and other institutional investors own 0.51% of the company’s stock.
+PermRock Royalty Trust comprises about 0.3% of Sinecera Capital LLC’s holdings, making the stock its 25th largest position.
+Sinecera Capital LLC owned about 0.31% of PermRock Royalty Trust at the end of the most recent quarter.
+Institutional investors and hedge funds own 0.51% of the company’s stock.

 PermRock Royalty Trust Company Profile (Get Rating)